twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 thanking them for helping protect their village and valley, and insisting they stay a few days to enjoy a celebratory feast in their honor.
-Even the Great Elders are impressed and praise the PCs (although because of their somewhat-inhuman features it is difficult to tell how they really feel about the situation).
+Even the 대장로들 are impressed and praise the PCs
+(although because of their somewhat-inhuman features it is difficult to tell how they really feel about the situation).